MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/getting-started-with-windbg--kernel-mode-.md

 ---
-title: Get started with WinDbg (kernel-mode)
+title: Get Started with WinDbg (Kernel-Mode)
 description: Learn how to set up and establish a WinDbg kernel-mode debugging session.
 The WinDbg kernel-mode debugger is included in Debugging Tools for Windows. ms.date: 03/08/2023
 ---